SSE-LinuxAnalysis/IncrementalAnalysesEvaluation/README.md

 ### unpack-diffs.sh

-while you may choose to run the evaluation based on your own set of diff files, some diff files come included.
+while you may choose to run the evaluation based on your own set of diff files (e.g. by using [DiffGenerator](https://github.com/moritzfl/IncrementalAnalysesHelpers) ), we include a set of diff files.
 You can unpack them into the diffs-folder by using this script.
 Those diff files represent the commits to the main branch of the linux kernel from commit ``4fbd8d194f06c8a3fd2af1ce560ddb31f7ec8323 Linux 4.15-rc1`` to commit ``d8a5b80568a9cb66810e75b182018e9edb68e8ff Linux 4.15`` of the [linux-kernel](https://github.com/torvalds/linux).

 *Note: for the evaluation performed by us, ``00129-git.diff`` was disabled by renaming it to ``00129-git.diff.disabled`` after unpacking as it represents no changes.*"